genesistoxical/pruebas/README.md

 𝟰. **Customize all:**
    Finally, press the `Customize` button, which, likewise, indicates the total number of folders whose icons will be changed.
 Once this is done, a small waiting window will be displayed and then a notification on your desktop confirming that it has completed successfully.

+If the number of folders exceeds 600, a message will appear asking if you want to continue, however, the default recommended button is `No` in case you prefer to decrease it.

 ☑️ That’s it, it’s that easy!
 Now all that’s left to do is look at your customized folders; if you don’t see any changes, just refresh or close and reopen the Windows Explorer’s window.